nyrdz/firebase-glacier/README.md

 ----------

 ##Metadata
 The json document used to define rules in firebase says little about what they are meant for when you're not the one that designed those rules (unless you know how security rules work).
-For this reason, glacier reserves the `$` character to define arbitrary metadata in the glacier document.
-A metadata field is meant to be used by a preprocessor.
+For this reason, glacier reserves the `$` character (at the start of the field) to define arbitrary metadata in the glacier document.
+A metadata field is meant to be used by a processor.

 For example: